-Steel structures and industrial mechanical equipment generally have some connection with reinforced concrete elements.
-This interface is usually made by means of anchor bolts, which are anchored in the concrete in order to transmit the forces coming from the supported components.
-This article will look at one of Kot's success stories, in which a failure analysis was carried out on the base connection of a piece of mining equipment.
-The anchor bolts on this piece of equipment broke, causing it to tip over, as shown in Figure 1.
-The aim of the analysis was to identify the causes of the failure and propose solutions so that the equipment could return to operation safely.
+Metal structures and industrial mechanical equipment generally have some connection with reinforced concrete elements.
+This interface is usually made using anchor bolts, which are anchored in the concrete in order to transmit the forces from the supported components.
+This article will discuss one of Kot Engenharia success stories, in which a failure analysis was performed on the base connection of a piece of mining equipment.
+Consequently, the anchor bolts of this equipment broke, causing it to tip over, as shown in Figure 1.
+Therefore, the analysis aimed to identify the causes of the failure and propose solutions so that the equipment could return to operation safely.

 Figure 1: Faulty connection at the base of the equipment.